 As a general rule, this visa grants the opportunity to travel to and from New Zealand just as a regular resident in the first two years of investment.
 If in the following years, the person will be able to maintain the requirements of his or her investment in accordance with the visa requirements, then the right to travel freely will also be maintained, for other two additional years.

-The visa holder can become a permanent resident of New Zealand after 3 years of investment, as long as the investment is successful and in accordance with the minimum requirements that must be met under this visa type.
+The visa holder can obtain NZ permanent residency after 3 years of investment, as long as the investment is successful and in accordance with the minimum requirements that must be met under this visa type.
 From here, one can also start the New Zealand citizenship by investment stage, which can be presented by our lawyer.

 Does the Entrepreneur Work Visa grant the right to New Zealand citizenship?